-UTSA and San Antonio has numerous ties to Mexico so you’ll get to experience two cultures for the price of one here.
+UTSA and San Antonio have numerous ties to Mexico so you’ll get to experience two cultures for the price of one here.
 Come be part of all that San Antonio has to offer.
 Soon you will call yourself not only a Roadrunner and San Antonian, but also a Texan.

 Fast facts about your new home away from home: